 A trip to Montenegro is incomplete without a visit to Kotor.
 Start the trip right away with exploring the beautiful Old Town of Kotor.

-You can spend the whole day discovering the Old Town, which is like being stuck in a maze of narrow cobbled streets.
+Spend the day discovering the Old Town, which is like being stuck in a maze of narrow cobbled streets.
 Along the way you will see ancient churches and beautiful squares spread through the old town.

 The whole old town is surrounded by impressive medieval walls, with a lot of local shops and cafes.
 Visit the Cathedral of Saint Tryphon, the Venetian Clock Tower, Church of St. Luke and St. Mary to learn more about the history of Kotor.

-I also recommend taking a walking tour.
+I also recommend taking this walking tour.
 This is a fantastic way to explore and learn about the city’s rich history and stunning architecture.

 If you are feeling adventurous, hike up to the Fortress of San Giovanni.
 The climb has 1,3500 steps, which may be a bit difficult, but I can guarantee you, that the views are absolutely worth it.

-You can also walk alongside Plaza de la Marina, where you will see multiple restaurants and coffee shops.
-It makes for a great stroll.
+Make time to walk alongside Plaza de la Marina, where you will see multiple restaurants and coffee shops.
+I loved going for a morning or evening stroll here.
 Enjoy the views!!
 They really are incredible.
-From here, you can also take various boat tours:
+This is also where hop on a boat trip to go around the Bay.
+Here are some boat tours I recommend:

 - Pro tip: Stop at Restaurant Horizont for lunch with a view!